-- Disorders in the immune system and more probability of infections.
+- Disorders in the immune system and more likelihood of infections.

 - Increased risk of intrauterine growth retardation and malformations such as cryptorchidism, hypospadias and polythelia.

-- Adverse reproductive effects such as prematurity, increased risk of miscarriage and ectopic pregnancy, increased incidence of tumors and malformations of the reproductive system.
+- Adverse reproductive effects such as prematurity, increased risk of abortion and ectopic pregnancy, increased incidence of tumors and malformations of the reproductive system.

-The World Health Organization (WHO) exposes in the State of the Science of Endocrine Disrupting Chemicals-2012 report scientific data on the impact on the health of humans and animals, caused by chemical substances that act as endocrine disruptors.
+In the State of the Science of Endocrine Disrupting Chemicals-2012 report, the World Health Organization (WHO) presents scientific data on the impact on the health of humans and animals caused by chemicals that act as endocrine disruptors.

-This document lists nearly 800 chemicals that have been identified as endocrine disruptors or are suspected of being so.
-Few have been thoroughly investigated and most of the chemicals on the market have not been evaluated.
+This document lists nearly 800 chemicals that have been identified as endocrine disruptors or are suspected of being endocrine disruptors.
+Few have been thoroughly researched and most chemicals on the market have not been evaluated.

 Next, I show you the chemical groups to which these substances belong, many of which are in our homes:

-More than 1,500 substances capable of disrupting the endocrine system have been identified, many related to products that we usually use in our homes.
+More than 1,500 substances capable of altering the endocrine system have been identified, many related to products that we usually use in our homes.

-Take a look at this table and detect if you have some in your house:
+Take a look at this table and see if you have some in your house:

 If you have some, you are exposed to the action of these substances via: